syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Make-GridFilterBar-Use-Autocomplete-Combo-Box.md

 ---
 layout: post
-title: How-to-Make-GridFilterBar-Use-Autocomplete-Combo-Box | Windows Forms | Syncfusion
+title: Use of GridFilterBar in Windows Forms DataBoundGrid | Syncfusion
-description: how to make gridfilterbar use autocomplete combo box
+description: Learn about How to Make Gridfilterbar use Autocomplete Combo Box support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

+# Use of GridFilterBar in Windows Forms DataBoundGrid

+This page explains How to Make GridFilterBar Use Autocomplete Combo Box and more details.

-# How to Make GridFilterBar Use Autocomplete Combo Box
+## How to Make GridFilterBar Use Autocomplete Combo Box

 To get autocomplete using standard GridFilterBar, try the following code.